A container.py, Dockerfile, and/or default.nix for the service

 └── (optional scripts, configs)

-A container can have one or both build files.
+A container can have one or more build files.
 The directory name becomes the image name: registry.ops.eblu.me/blumeops/<name>.

 Or with nix-build directly (requires nix, e.g. on ringtail):